tuna-f1sh/cyme/README.md

 * Version major BCD Device difference between libusb and macOS `system_profiler`: If the major version is large, libusb seems to read a different value to macOS.
 I don't think it's a parsing error but open to ideas.
 * libusb cannot read special non-user Apple buses; T2 chip for example.
 These will still be listed by `system_profiler`.
 The result is that when merging for verbose data, these will not print verbose information.
 Use `--force-libusb` to ignore them.
-* `sudo` is required to read Linux root_hub string descriptors - a stderr will be printed regarding this.
+* `sudo` is required to read Linux root\_hub string descriptors - a stderr will be printed regarding this.
 The program works fine without these however.
+* Tested with macOS 13 ->.
+I'm not sure when the `-json` flag was added to `system_profiler`; whether it exists on all macOS versions.